Propulsion Materials Improve Powertrains

 ORNL researchers, in close collaboration with US industry, are focusing on materials for advanced engines, hybrid and electric drive systems, and vehicle exhaust systems.
-These materials promote a variety of performance benefits, including lightweighting, higher temperature capabilities, emissions reduction, thermal management, and corrosion mitigation.
+These materials promote a variety of performance benefits, including lightweighting, emissions reduction, thermal management, and corrosion mitigation.
+A key area of focus is materials that function reliably under the increased operating temperatures and pressures in turbo-charged engines and other high efficiency vehicle technologies.

 The program utilizes ORNL’s unique suite of materials processing, characterization, and testing capabilities, including its neutron science, high resolution microscopy, mechanical properties, and engine testing facilities.
-Furthermore, advanced materials modeling methods are being utilized to more effectively design and improve critical materials for specific applications.
-The result is more rapid delivery of a wide range of advanced technologies that enable US manufacturing of higher efficiency drivetrains.
+Advanced computer modeling methods are being employed to design and improve critical materials for specific applications.
+The result is more rapid delivery of a wide range of advanced technologies that enable US manufacturing of clean, reliable, and fuel efficient vehicles.
+The Department of Energy's (DOE) Vehicle Technologies Office and industry are the primary sponsors of this research.